 Biomedical Science Clearing places

-If you secure one of our biomedical science Clearing places, you will study in our state-of-the-art £3 million Bodmer Laboratories.
+If you secure one of our biomedical science Clearing places, you will study in our state-of-the-art, £3 million Bodmer Laboratories.
 Your studies will also be complemented by visits to local pathology laboratories, with advice from leading biomedical scientists and NHS professionals.

 At Salford, we welcome you into a supportive environment where you are a name, not a number.
 You will benefit from small group teaching and one-to-one support from your course tutors, providing you with the chance to learn from active research staff.

-Biomedical courses in Clearing also have a strong practical focus, with the option of undertaking industry placements – a great opportunity to gain some hands-on experience and make those early career connections.
+Biomedical science courses in Clearing also have a strong practical focus, with the option of undertaking industry placements – a great opportunity to gain some hands-on experience and make those early career connections.

 What do UCAS clearing Biomedical Science courses involve?

-If you choose to study one of our biomedical science courses in Clearing, your first year of study will be focused on developing your understanding of human biological processes, whilst also introducing you to laboratory techniques.
+If you choose to study one of our biomedical science courses in Clearing, your first year will be focused on developing your understanding of human biological processes, whilst also introducing you to laboratory techniques.

 As your studies progress, you will have the freedom to choose from a range of modules – from human physiology to haematology and pathophysiology.
 You will also find out what is required to become a registered biomedical scientist.

 In your third year of study, your laboratory and academic skillsets will be tested in the form of a final year project.
-You will select an area of biomedical science and work with leading academics and laboratory technicians in the laboratories of Salford’s Biomedical Research Centre.
+You will select an area of biomedical science and work with leading academics and technicians in the laboratories of Salford’s Biomedical Research Centre.